vproxy-tools/panama-native-interface/README.md

 * This project has a pre assumption: `sizeof(void*)` is 8 bytes.
   In other words, you can only use this project on a 64bit processor.
   This shouldn't be a problem because there's very rare chance that you would run Java on a 32bit platform.
-* When defining a template method which returns a String, the generated C code will provide `char * cs` as the output, while the generated Java code will extract the UTF-8 `String s` from it.
-  Because `cs` is neither returned from the method nor allocated by user code, there will be no opportunity for you to release its memory.
-  Therefore, you should only use template methods that return String if the strings returned from C do not require releasing, such as those returned by `strerror(errno)`.
-  Similarly, when you throw an exception from native code, you should ensure that the exception type name char array does not require releasing.
+* When you throw an exception from native code, you should ensure that the exception type name char array does not require releasing.
 * Only primitive types or custom types can be used to generate arrays, and the arrays can only be 1 dimension.
 To use 2 or more dimension arrays,